SB Informer

 About Intuit

 Intuit Inc. is a leading provider of business and financial management solutions for small and mid-sized businesses; financial institutions, including banks and credit unions; consumers and accounting professionals.
 Its flagship products and services, including QuickBooks®, Quicken® and TurboTax® software, simplify small business management and payroll processing, personal finance, and tax preparation and filing.
 ProSeries® and Lacerte® are Intuit's leading tax preparation software suites for professional accountants.
-The companys financial institutions division, anchored by Digital Insight, provides on-demand banking services to help banks and credit unions serve businesses and consumers with innovative solutions.
+The company’s financial institutions division, anchored by Digital Insight, provides on-demand banking services to help banks and credit unions serve businesses and consumers with innovative solutions.

 Founded in 1983, Intuit had annual revenue of $2.3 billion in its fiscal year 2006.
 The company has more than 8,100 employees with major offices in the United States, Canada, the United Kingdom and other locations.
 More information can be found at www.intuit.com.

-Intuit's TurboTax Wins TopTenREVIEWS Gold Award for 2007 Best Online Tax Software - February 27, 2007
+Other News by This Company Intuit's TurboTax Wins TopTenREVIEWS Gold Award for 2007 Best Online Tax Software - February 27, 2007 |